Subcategory (RNA class) for RPL41 Gene

 GeneCards Summary for RPL41 Gene

-RPL41 (Ribosomal Protein L41) is a Protein Coding gene, and belongs to lncRNA RNA class.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+RPL41 (Ribosomal Protein L41) is a Protein Coding gene, and is affiliated with the lncRNA class.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPL41 Gene